 Travel in luxury with Changi Airport.
 This airport received praise for its opulence amenities, shopping, and dining options within its modern architecture.
 Travelers are treated to spas, movie theaters, a wild corkscrew slide, and a multimedia entertainment deck.

 Constructed on a $16 billion budget, this Qatar airport is mesmerized by its complex building structure.
 Labeled as a luxury experience, there are international dining and high-end shopping areas throughout this airport’s 5,400 acres of land.

 One of the few major international air terminals to have planned floatplanes, Vancouver International Airport has been North America’s top-ranked eight times in a row.
 A collection of Pacific Northwest art is held within its wall.
 One may go to a salon, spas, lounge, or the typical shopping and dining when attending this airport.

 Its construction is one of a kind architecture in Germany.
 Munich Airport is mainly made of glass which gives a breezy atmosphere.
 Step inside, and one will have access to hairdressers, fitness studios, massage services, lounges, restaurants, and shops.

 7. Amsterdam Schiphol Airport (AMS)

 With an estimated number of over 63 million passengers per year, this makes Amsterdam Schiphol Airport one of the busiest areas in Europe.
-Leisure activities and education on one’s spare time played a huge role in this air terminal since its existence in 1916.
-There is a library, massage machine and meditation centers for the weary.
+Leisure activities and education in one’s spare time played a huge role in this air terminal since 1916.
+There is a library, massage machine, and meditation centers for the weary.